 If you are considering buying Ethereum Classic (ETC), then you might want to know how much it could be worth.

-Ethereum Classic entered this year with a price of $5.70.
-Prices may increase further, as ETC is trying to improve its interoperability with other blockchains.
-Some believe that by the end of 2021, Ethereum Classic might hit the $15 mark.
+Ethereum Classic started 2021 with a price of $5.70.
+Prices may increase further, as ETC is trying to improve its interoperability with other blockchains and security.

-If Ethereum Classic fulfills its promises to become more interoperable with Ethereum and other blockchains and improve the security of its users, then ETC’s price might grow significantly in the near future.
+If Ethereum Classic fulfils its promises to become more interoperable with Ethereum and other blockchains and improve the security of its users, then ETC’s price might grow significantly in the next few years.

 Many experts believe that ETC will increase in value in the long-term as the team has chosen blockchain immutability and transparency.